gjtorikian/branta/README.md

 ## How does it index?

 When your page builds successfully, Branta walks over your site and indexes all the content.
-Branta prefers that you have a *sitemap.xml* file defined at your root, as it makes indexing the content of your site much easier and more reliable.
+Branta prefers that you have a *sitemap.xml* file defined at your root, as it makes indexing the content of your site much easier and more reliable (via [sitemap-parser](https://github.com/benbalter/sitemap-parser).
 Otherwise, it uses [Anemone](https://github.com/chriskite/anemone) to walk over all your pages.

 ## What does it index?